Day-by-Day Itinerary

 Train to

-Take the comfortable one-hour train from Brussels to
+Take a 25-minute train from Ghent to

 Lunch